gabbiurlaro/computational-intelligence-22-23/lab3/README.md

 The distinction is base on the completation, computed as the number of stick remaining on the boar divided by the total number of sticks.

+The other strategies is based on a simple assumption: if it's my turn i can easily remove one row(if k is `None`), and this is useful only if there are odd rows active.
+We called it aggressive, and it's a variant of `gabriele`.

 ### Task 3.2

 We evolved two strategies: